GalvanizeOpenSource/math-essentials-for-data-science/src/matrix-operations.rst

 Learning objectives:

-  1. Understand the dimensional requirements for matrix multiplication and be able to whiteboard a simple example
+  1. Understand the dimensional requirements for matrix multiplication
-  2. Become more familiar with NumPy and the common functions
+  2. Understand and be able to execute **elementwise** arithmetric operators in NumPy
+  3. Be familiar with the commonly encountered matrix operations: slicing, masking and concatenation
+  4. Be able to recall the output of vector-vector, matrix-vector, and matrix-matrix products

 Quick reference
 ---------------------

-Here we provide a quick reference guide to the commonly used functions from the NumPy package along with several frequently encountered examples.
+Here we provide a summary the commands that will be introduced in this section.

 +-----------------------------------+-------------------------------------------------------------+
 | NumPy command                     | Note                                                        |